Updated: Jan 6

 in right now works with documentation of progress, experimentation and connecting with people

-Economics being an art of its own has its own set of trends.
-As far as history goes, first trade
+Economics is an art of its own has its own set of trends.
+As far as history goes, the first trade

 used to take place through cowrie shells, then barter system now credit cards and bitcoin are seen